 BELLING COOKERY CLUB

-The first phase of Belling Cookery Club was a great success and we received almost 5,000 votes for the shortlisted school entries.
-Find out more about the winning schools and their entries below – and watch out for news of the next competition re-opening later in 2018.
+Belling is committed to supporting primary schools in providing practical cookery experiences to their pupils.
+This year’s Cookery Club competition was a great success and we received more than 10,000 votes for the shortlisted school entries.
+Find out more about the winning schools and their entries below – and watch out for news of the next round of the competition.

-Shawhead Primary School,
+Shawhead Primary School, Dumfries, Scotland

-Timbercroft Primary School,
+Timbercroft Primary School, Plumstead, London